kukuu/games/algorithms.md

 Factory:
 ```

 This is another  pattern that can be used on heterogeneous  components.
+Singletons per say.

 There are also mixins, and   plug ins.